MatthewZMD/.emacs.d/README.md

 ### Disable Unnecessary Interface

-It will be faster to disable them here before they've been initialized.
+Disabling unnecessary interfaces at this stage enhances speed before they are initialized.

 ```emacs-lisp
 (menu-bar-mode -1)